Aliza-Meerab/Number-GUessing-Game/README.md

-# Number-GUessing-Game
+# Number-Guessing-Game
-This is a number guessing game
+this is a simple number guessing game